source-hub-org/hirebot-ai-api/README.md

 - Store and retrieve questions from MongoDB (v6.16.0)
 - Asynchronous question generation with Redis-based job queue
 - Manage interview topics and positions through commands and API
-- RESTful API for quiz, topic, position, language, candidate, and submission management
+- RESTful API for quiz, topic, position, language, candidate, submission, and instrument management
 - Flexible question search API with support for multiple topics, languages, and positions
+- Assessment instruments for personality and skill evaluation
 - Comprehensive validation and error handling
 - Swagger API documentation
 - Extensive test coverage with Jest (v29.7.0)